vulcan-dev/docgen/README.md

 Probably error prone, it hasn't been designed to avoid your mistakes.
 Arguments are limited to 8 per function
 Returns are limited to 4 per function
-Functions are limited to 32 per file
+Functions are limited to 128 per file
+**Note: I might change the above so it's more dynamic**

 This is because it was meant to just be for my project, if you want me to increase it then just let me know.

+## TODO's:
+- [ ] Add `@module`.
+This will be placed in the file and the comments after will be inside of that module.
+This will be optional.